rolandtritsch/python-masterclass/README.md

-# python-masterclasee
-All the code from the python masterclass
+# All the code from the python masterclass